jingslaw/eos_workflow/README.md

 and we will see a project named eos_workflow in green.
 If that "eos_workflow" is white, you need to modify your jobflow_remote settings.

 #### iv. submit a remote flow
-Here is an example in eos_workflow/src/tests/
+Here is an example in eos_workflow/src/tests/.
+You can directly run it at your own PC, and jobflow_remote will help you to submit this workflow to the remote cluster.
 ```
 python submit_remote.py
 ```